ntop/n2n/doc/ManagementAPI.md

 Each UDP packet in the reply is a complete and valid JSON dictionary containing a fragment of information related to the entire reply.

+Reply packets are generated both in response to requests and whenever an event is published to a subscribed channel.

 ### Common metadata